benhammondmusic/flashcards/db/mysql-quiz.md

 - [x] differential
 - [ ] incremental

 #### Q65.
-You need to restore a MySQL database from a backup file.
-Which command-line tool do you use for the actual data import, after re-creating the database?
+You need to restore a MySQL database from a backup file; Which command-line tool do you use for the actual data import, after re-creating the database?

 - [ ] mysqld
 - [x] mysql
 - [ ] mysqladmin
 - [ ] mysqldump

 #### Q66.
-You are importing data as JSON into a new table.
-You run CREATE TABLE json_data ( city JSON ); and insert rows into this table.
-What is the correct syntax to see the list of cities?
+You are importing data as JSON into a new table; You run CREATE TABLE json_data ( city JSON ); and insert rows into this table; What is the correct syntax to see the list of cities?

 - [ ] SELECT city FROM json_data;
 - [x] SELECT city->>'\$.name' city FROM json_data;